linuxboot/linuxboot.org/content/_index.md

 ### Organizations Involved

-The following are just a subset of the organizations and people ivolved.
+The following are just a subset of the organizations and people involved.

 * [Google](http://www.google.com)
 * [Facebook](http://www.facebook.com)